sowulff/making-a-murder/README.md

 VALUES ('places.name', 'places.type');
 ```

 Replace places.name and places.type with your solution.
 Update and check the solutions table to see if you've got the right answer!
+The solution is case sensitive so remember to start with an uppercase for the name.